triple-eh/MyWell/README.md

 The journal entry JournalEntry@1374893919 as of 2021-11-22 with overall state "good", 1 sensation(s),
 and 1 feeling(s) was added to/loaded with Journal@1617198022

+## Phase 4: Task 3
+- There is a "messy" bi-directional association between StatsPanel and ReadingPanel.
+The multiplicity should be the same on both sides, but the current implementation makes it challenging to do so because StatsPanel is initialized with the ReadingPanel passed as an argument, while the ReadingPanel can't do that since it is created before the StatsPanel and so it gets to know about the StatsPanel via a setter call from TabbedPanel.
+- To eliminate the issue above, I would refactor each of NewEntryPanel, ReadingPanel, and StatsPanel such that they are initialized first without being "aware" of others, and then let the TabbedPanel set the required panels through separate calls.
+That would mean that where an association between the three classes exist, the multiplicity would change to "0...1" from the current "1".
+- More generally, there is high coupling between NewEntryPanel, ReadingPanel, and StatsPanel classes.
+It can be reduced by having a bi-directional association between these classes and TabbedPanel (with multiplicity of 1 in each direction).
+That way, each of the three classes can access the other two through the TabbedPanel class.
+- ReadingPanel is currently the only class that is directly associated with the Journal class.
+This doesn't make sense given that the entire app is a journaling app and as such the operations of each tab require access to Journal.
+  The way other tabs currently know about Journal is through their association with the ReadingPanel.
+A better way would be to have an association from TabbedPanel to Journal.
+Then Journal can be accessed through TabbedPanel by the "child" tabs.
+Alternatively, a Journal field can be added to each of StatsPanel, ReadingPanel, NewEntryPanel and be set by TabbedPanel, which would create additional associations but that should be fine.